Quantum state purity versus average phonon number for characterization of mechanical oscillators in cavity optomechanics: Introduction

 While these general considerations can apply to a variety of systems, we study optomechanical sideband cooling in particular in this article.
 We start by modeling a two-dimensional oscillator coupled linearly to a single cavity mode.
 By the introduction of bright and dark mechanical modes, we show under which special circumstances the problem reduces to the canonical optomechanical system of a single mechanical mode coupled to a single cavity mode.
 This special case is studied first, and the theory then applies to a wide variety of experimental realizations of cavity optomechanics \cite{Aspelmeyer2014RMP}.
 We subsequently proceed to the setup where the cavity mode couples to the full two-dimensional motion of the mechanical system, with particular relevance to recent experiments with levitated nanoparticles \cite{Ranfagni2022PRR,Piotrowski2022}.

 In optomechanics, the thermal occupation number associated with mechanical state purity has, to our knowledge, previously only been discussed in the context of mechanical squeezing \cite{Kronwald2013PRA_2}.
-Here, we derive the thermal occupation number for optomechanical sideband cooling of a one-dimensional oscillator.
+Here, we derive the thermal occupation number for optomechanical sideband cooling of a one-dimensional oscillator -- a case for which it was recently measured in an experiment \cite{Ranfagni2022PRR}.
 We first show that it matches the average phonon number in the regime of weak optomechanical coupling, as long as the phonon number is defined according to the {\it effective} resonance frequency which includes a shift due to the optical spring effect.
 We then show that in the regime of ultrastrong optomechanical coupling \cite{Peterson2019PRL,Sommer2021NatComm,Ranfagni2021NatPhys,Ranfagni2022PRR}, where the (laser-drive enhanced) coupling rate becomes comparable to the bare oscillator resonance frequency, the thermal occupation number no longer matches the phonon number.
 For the problem with a two-dimensional oscillator, we calculate the purity of the oscillator's state and show under which circumstances it can come close to unity.

 For optomechanical sideband cooling, the theoretical upper limit for the mechanical state purity can be determined by ignoring all noise sources except the electromagnetic vacuum noise entering the cavity mode.
 This is the so-called {\it quantum backaction limit}.
 We present exact analytical expression for the purity in this limit, both for one- and two-dimensional oscillators.